Developing a Washington State Climate Change Impacts Response Strategy

 - Natural Resources – to address impacts related to the state’s working lands and waters (e.g., forestry, agriculture, water quality, water resources).

-These groups consist of representatives from federal, state, local, and tribal governments, NGOs, and the private sector.
-TAG representatives met regularly from early 2010 through January 2011, including three large full TAG group meetings.
+These groups consisted of representatives from federal, state, local, and tribal governments, NGOs, and the private sector.
+TAG representatives met regularly from early 2010 through January 2011, including three large, comprehensive TAG group meetings.
 The public was also invited to participate in advisory group meetings.

 Outcomes and Conclusions

-Gregg, R. M. (2010).
+Gregg, R. M. (2021).
 Developing a Washington State Climate Change Impacts Response Strategy [Case study on a project of the State of Washington].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/developing-washington-state-climate-c… (Last updated June 2011)
+(Last updated May 2021)